Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: A generators and relations description: Proof of Theorem

-We now argue that we have found all of the multiplicative relations.
-Since the map $i^{*} \colon H_{S^1}^{*}(M;\Z) \hookrightarrow H_{S^1}^{*}(M^{S^1};\Z)$ is injective \cite[Theorem 1.1]{KesslerHolm2}, we know that a product of classes $x_1\cdots x_j$ is zero precisely when $(x_1\cdots x_j)|_F=0$ for each fixed component $F$.
-But $(x_1\cdots x_j)|_F = (x_1|_F) \cdots (x_j|_F)$, so for each $F$, we must have some $x_k|_F=0$ because we are working in a domain.
-In other words, the intersection of the supports of the cohomology classes must be empty.
-Now because the blowup is a local change, the only changes to the list of multiplicative relations will be changes that involve the support of the new exceptional divisor replacing the support of the point blown up.
+We argue that we have found all of the multiplicative relations.
+Indeed, because the blowup is a local change, the only changes to the list of multiplicative relations will be changes that involve the support of the new exceptional divisor replacing the support of the point blown up.
 These are precisely the changes we have identified. \end{proof}